amadeus4dev/data-collection/data/tours.md

-# Destination Content testing coordinates
+# Tours and Activities coordinates in test

 The following cities are supported the Tours and Activities API in test environment.